near/docs/docs/3.tutorials/examples/xcc.md

 ## Obtaining the Cross Contract Call Example

-You have two options to start the Donation Example.
+You have two options to start the Donation Example:

 1. You can use the app through `Github Codespaces`, which will open a web-based interactive environment.
 2. Clone the repository locally and use it from your computer.